Skip to main content

 Pre-release access for the GBTS data was provided 24 hours ahead of publication to the following individuals:

-VisitEngland: Patricia Yates, Tracey Edginton, Andrew Stokes, Lyndsey Turner-Swift, Louise Bryce, Shivah Jahangir-Tafreshi, Anke Monestel, Rachael Farrington, Charlotte Sanders, Thomas Clues, Dipika Ghose, Pauline Stobbs and James Sandy.
+VisitEngland: Patricia Yates, Tracey Edginton, Andrew Stokes, Lyndsey Turner-Swift, Louise Bryce, Shivah Jahangir-Tafreshi, Anke Monestel, Rachael Farrington, Charlotte Sanders, Tom Marlow, Thomas Clues, Dipika Ghose, Pauline Stobbs and James Sandy.

-DCMS: Duncan Parish, Ellie Fox, Lata Mistry, Robyn Schaffer and Sarah Lasher.
+DCMS: Duncan Parish, Emily Pitts, Lata Mistry and Sarah Alloway-Lasher.

 View previous reports